kkkkkbruce/DailyBingDesktopWallpaper/README.md

 > note - this is just a fork of zhangzp9970/GnomeBingLockScreen with tweeks for Raspian

+  Use python3 to run it.
+Add it to crontab to update each day.
+Enjoy!

 ## Have you ever been tired of the same wallpaper screen every day?
 ## Have you ever dreamed of having an automated wallpaper swap on your Raspbian desktop?